realcaesar/skicoin/README.md

 • Premined: 210,000  (10.0%)

-• Masternode cost at Pre-sale:   0.0225 BTC 1-4 first days 0.0300 BTC 5-7 last days
+• Coin cost at Pre-sale:   0.0225 BTC 1-4 first days 0.0300 BTC 5-7 last days

 • Based peer-to-peer cryptocurrency that is forked from Litecoin